frogsupport/SOS/README.md

 # SOS

 The SOS board game.
+The goal is to place 'SOS's in a line using the 'S' and 'O' game pieces.
-This game is by Kyle Schaudt for a CS449 project.
+This game was made for the UMKC CS449 Fall 2022 SOS project.

 ## Game Types